 - 1 ½ teaspoon Baking Powder

 To Make The Keto Orange Cake

 - Gather the ingredients and preheat the oven to 350°F (180°C).
 Line a 9x5 inch loaf pan with baking paper.
 Grease and dust the sides with almond flour if necessary.

-- Gradually add the wet ingredients mixture into the dry ingredients, whisking to create a smooth batter.
+- Gradually add the wet ingredients mixture to the dry ingredients, whisking to create a smooth batter.

 - Remove the orange cake from the oven and let it rest until it reaches room temperature.

-- While the cake is baking make the frosting: Whisk together the cream cheese with the yogurt, orange juice, butter, and Erythritol until velvety smooth and lump-free.
+- While baking the cake, make the frosting: Whisk together the cream cheese with the yogurt, orange juice, butter, and Erythritol until velvety smooth and lump-free.
 Refrigerate until your cake is ready and at room temperature.

 - Spread the frosting on the cake and sprinkle with orange zest.
 Serve at room temperature.